Šiauliai: Soviet era

 The city was largely rebuilt anew in a typical Soviet fashion during the years of subsequent Soviet occupation.

+Politics

 Mayors

-The Mayor of Šiauliai, officially the Mayor of the municipality of the city of Šiauliai (Lithuanian: "Šiaulių miesto savivaldybės meras"), is the head of the Lithuanian municipality of the city of Šiauliai.
+The mayor of Šiauliai, officially the mayor of the municipality of the city of Šiauliai (Šiaulių miesto savivaldybės meras), is the head of the Lithuanian municipality of the city of Šiauliai.
 The current incumbent is Artūras Visockas, who has been mayor since 2015.